mui/material-ui/pages/api/list-item-secondary-action.md

 # ListItemSecondaryAction

-<p class="description">The API documentation of the ListItemSecondaryAction React component.</p>
+<p class="description">The API documentation of the ListItemSecondaryAction React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import ListItemSecondaryAction from '@material-ui/core/ListItemSecondaryAction';